 Winner: Atlanta Film & Video Festival.

 Regional PBS broadcast.
 A video on the working process of New Orleans’ writer/performer John O’Neal–an artist in dialogue with concepts of “community” and social change.
-Through a mythical character, Junebug Jabbo Jones, O’Neal works the corners of African American history, translating the and culture and its folk wisdom into theater.
+Through a mythical character, Junebug Jabbo Jones, O’Neal works the corners of African American history, translating wit and folk wisdom into theater.